The Mussel Tank Project

 Changes On The Horizon

 A Planning Enquiry refused the development proposals and the demolition went ahead.
-We were assured that we would be consulted on any further projects proposed for the foreshore, but the site has become neglected.
+The site had become neglected.
 A centrepiece put up by the Lytham Lions was destroyed by vandals, together with the remaining benches.

-The essential ambience of Lytham Green will remain.
+The essential ambience of Lytham Green was planned to remain.
 It really is the best place to walk off your Christmas pudding or Sunday roast, take in some bracing air and look at the stars.